 We’ll briefly outline these features here for you now, but for those of you who want to get technical, you can read our explanation of the different types of SIP proxy servers, including B2BUA’s .

 One of the most basic features that users want access to is voicemail.
 Every extension set up on the PBX will have their own voicemail account and there is usually a facility to have your voicemail emailed to you after a message has been left.
-With a cloud service, such as 3cx, you will also get the option to log into some kind of portal in your web browser to download and manage the recordings at your convenience.
+With a cloud service, such as our 3cx platform you will also get the option to log into some kind of portal in your web browser to download and manage the recordings at your convenience.

 Queues are a highly demanded service.
 For even small businesses, nobody wants their customers to be phoning and getting a busy tone or a phone that just keeps ringing.
 With queues, customers dial into the queue itself and not to a particular employee’s phone, so it becomes easy to manage teams of people and to rota who is going to be available to take a call and when.